meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 ## Study 2
 ### Hypotheses and Limitations of Study 1
 Using results to draw inferences about cause and effect.
-- Reminiscing about positive memories using either cognitive i
+- Reminiscing about positive memories using either cognitive imagery or memorabilia would increase the reported frequency of happiness relative to the control condition
+- Reminiscing about positive memories using cognitive imagery would produce a greater increase in the reported frequency of happ